AI4Bharat/INCLUDE-MS-Teams-Integration/README.md

 # INCLUDE-teams-expt

-An experimental integration of INCLUDE models for ISL recognition with Microsoft Teams
+An experimental integration of INCLUDE models for Indian Sign-Language recognition with Microsoft Teams.

 [Documentation](docs/README.md)